 An effective salesperson asks insightful questions.
 The 13% of sales reps that succeed in the buyer’s eyes are knowledgeable about the prospects’ business, and can provide a perspective that an executive may have never even considered before.

+But knowing how to make a good sales call goes beyond good call tips or sales tips.
 The modern buyer has a lot of options and information about those options.
 Executives do not need a salesperson to feed them information; they need the salesperson to ask informed, and thought-provoking questions that facilitate genuine discovery of business challenges, and solutions.

 Even on cold outreach, a skilled salesperson can help executives look at business challenges from a unique and educated perspective, and discover opportunities for growth previously unseen.